 Exactly how serotonin contributes to OCD is unknown, but medication that increases the levels of serotonin in the brain, such as certain anti-depressants, have proven successful in helping to treat the symptoms of OCD.

 Adverse life events

-There is some evidence that an adverse life event, such as a bereavement or family break-up, may trigger the onset of OCD in people who have a pre-existing biological or psychological predisposition (tendency) to OCD.Back to the Embarrassing Bodies Condition Guide or view information about Obsessive Compulsive Disorder on www.nhs.co.uk »
+There is some evidence that an adverse life event, such as a bereavement or family break-up, may trigger the onset of OCD in people who have a pre-existing biological or psychological predisposition (tendency) to OCD.view information about Obsessive Compulsive Disorder on www.nhs.co.uk »